xaviermonin/Kal-El-specs/R1/Functional/Keylogger/Keylogger-functional-requirement-specifications.md

 The collected data must be send to centralized server every hour or on internet connection availability (if the internet connection was not available).

-Collected data are send to centralized server with [collected data specifications format](../Collected data specifications/specifications.md).
+Collected data are send to centralized server with [collected data format](../Collected data format/collected data format.md).

 ![Send data - Activity diagram](diagrams/UML - Submit.png)